Analysis of singularities of area minimizing currents, Part I: planar frequency, branch points of rapid decay, and weak locally uniform approximation: Introduction

 \begin{remark} {\rm The work of Naber--Valtorta~\cite{NV15} implies that ${\mathcal S}_{q, n-2}$ is countably $(n-2)$-rectifiable.
-However, one cannot apply the results of~\cite{NV15} to ${\mathcal S}$ prior to ruling out (as done in \cite{KrumWicb}) the possibility that ${\mathcal S}$ contains a set of positive $(n-2)$-dimensional Hausdorff measure consisting of branch points of $T$. }\end{remark}
+However, one cannot apply the results of~\cite{NV15} to ${\mathcal S}_{q, \varepsilon,\beta}$ prior to ruling out (as done in \cite{KrumWicb}, once $\varepsilon,$ $\beta$ are chosen appropriately depending only on $n$, $m$ and $q$) the possibility that ${\mathcal S}_{q, \varepsilon, \beta}$ contains a set of positive $(n-2)$-dimensional Hausdorff measure consisting of branch points of $T$.
+Our argument ruling out this possibility yields simultaneously the uniqueness of tangent cones and rectifiability conclusions, independently of the rectifiability theorem of \cite{NV15}. }\end{remark}

-A further immediate corollary of Theorem~\ref{branch and cones thm-intro} and the results of \cite{KrumWicb} referred to above is, of course, the uniqueness of tangent cones to a locally area minimising current at ${\mathcal H}^{n-2}$ a.e.\ point.

-\begin{corollary} Let $T$ be any $n$-dimensional locally area-minimizing rectifiable current in an open subset $U \subseteq \mathbb{R}^{n+m}$.
-Then $T$ has a unique tangent cone at $\mathcal{H}^{n-2}$-a.e.~$Z \in \op{spt} T \cap U$.
-This tangent cone is either supported on a plane, or on a union of planes meeting along a common $(n-2)$-dimensional subspace. \end{corollary}
+\subsection{Higher order asymptotics at rapid-decay branch points: structure of the branch set and of the full singular set}